Conventional Capacity Utilization Factor (CUF) — Calculator & Practical Guide

 • Created for Professionals & Learners: Whether you are a solar engineer, EPC consultant, or learner, the use of this calculator will free you from the intricate math work.

-• Benchmark Ready: Compare your plant’s CUF against typical performance ranges (e.g., 18–22% for 1 MW plants in sunny regions).
+• Benchmark Ready: Compare your plant’s CUF against typical performance ranges (e.g., 18–22% for utility-scale plants in sunny regions).

 • Free & Privacy-Safe: All the computations are done locally on your browser—a copy of your data is never uploaded to the network.